exasol/pytest-plugins/pytest-extension/README.md

 The next two fixtures - `database_cli_args` and `bucketfs_cli_args` - give the same parameters as the previous two but in the form of command line arguments.
 They are helpful for testing the CLI directly, for example using the click.CliRunner as in the samples below.
+There is also a fixture - `cli_args` - that combines these two argument strings.

 ```python
 import click